authier-pm/authier/web-extension/README.md

 - Includes Storybook configured to work with React + TypeScript.
 Note that it maintains its own `webpack.config.js` and `tsconfig.json` files.
 See example story in `src/components/hello/__tests__/hello.stories.tsx`

-- Includes a custom mock for the [webextension-polyfill-ts](https://github.com/Lusito/webextension-polyfill-ts) package in `src/__mocks__`.
-This allows you to mock any browser APIs used by your extension so you can develop your components inside Storybook.

 **Built with**

 - [React](https://reactjs.org)